pxndey/deepEdge-task/README.md

 pip install -r requirements.txt
 ```

-- Add an environment file (*.env*) in the root directory of the project with your Gemini API key in the following format:
+- Add an environment file (*.env*) in the backend directory of the project with your Gemini API key in the following format:

 ```text
 KEY=<API_KEY>